 - Progression of childhood scoliosis.

 Scoliosis affects both boys and girls.
-However, girls are more likely than boys to develop progression (worsening) of the curvature.
+However, girls are more likely than boys to have juvenile and adolescent idiopathic scoliosis and to develop progression (worsening) of the curvature.

-Certain type of genetic disorders, such as Marfan syndrome, can increase the risk for scoliosis.
-Medical conditions and injuries that affect the spine can increase risk.
+Medical conditions and injuries that affect the spine, and certain types of genetic disorders, such as Marfan syndrome, can increase the risk for scoliosis.

 Risk for Curve Progression